MechMel/cs333-reference/add-a-system-call.md

        sys_nameofsyscall(void)
         {
-          // TODO: Impliment your system call here return -1;
+          // TODO: Impliment your system call here
+          // NOTE: Do not forget to validate input!!!
         }
         #endif // CS333_P#
         ```
     2. If your actual system call code is going to exist somewhere other than in `sysproc.c` then do the following
-        1. Create a file for your system call implementation named `nameofsyscall.c` and add the following code to it
+        1. Add the following code to whatever c file it makes sense for your system call function to exist in.
         ```
         #ifdef CS333_P#
-        int
+        returntype
         nameofsyscall(void or params)
         {
-          // TODO: Impliment your system call here return -1;
+          // TODO: Impliment your system call here
+          // NOTE: Do not forget to validate input!!!
         }
         #endif // CS333_P#
         ```